andrejbauer/mathematics-and-computation/_posts/2021-02-22-Burali-Forti-in-HoTT-UF.md

 This case is more interesting.

-The axiom of choice is equivalent to the statement that [any set can be given the structure of a group](https://en.wikipedia.org/wiki/Group_structure_and_the_axiom_of_choice).
+The axiom of choice is equivalent to the statement that [any non-empty set can be given the structure of a group](https://en.wikipedia.org/wiki/Group_structure_and_the_axiom_of_choice).
 So if we assumed the axiom of choice we would be done.
 But we are brave